concur/developer.concur.com/api-preview/receipts/migrationguide.markdown

 layout: reference
 ---

-## Receipts- Migrating from v3 to v4
+## Receipts - Migrating from Version 3 to Version 4

 ###  What is new and different?

-- If you are migrating from version 3 to version 4, you will need to use a new [Authorization API](https://preview.developer.concur.com/api-alpha/auth/apidoc.html).
+- If you are migrating from V3 to V4, you will need to use a new [Authorization API](https://preview.developer.concur.com/api-alpha/auth/apidoc.html).

-- In version 4, there are no matching facts.
+- In V4, there are no matching facts.
 Partners post receipts for specific users.

-- Version 4 allows partners the increased benefit of being able to provide rich receipt data.
+- V4 allows partners the increased benefit of being able to provide rich receipt data.

   - We have made receipts for hotels distinct from those for car rental agencies because the information provided in each of them is not the same.